DigitalPublishingToolkit/Money-Lab-Reader/docs/2_3-RethelAbdollah.md

 violates specific provision 3h of Fatwa No. 80: Actions included in riba category.](media/Images_Rethel/image1.jpg)

+`Fig. 1: Screenshot of Prohibited Margin Trading.
+This transaction violates specific provision 3h of Fatwa No. 80: Actions included in riba category.`{.caption}

 ![Fig. 2: Screenshot of Prohibited Short Selling.
 This transaction violates specific provision 3h of Fatwa No. 80: Actions included in bai’ as-ma’dum category.](media/Images_Rethel/image2.jpg)

+`Fig. 2: Screenshot of Prohibited Short Selling.
+This transaction violates specific provision 3h of Fatwa No. 80: Actions included in bai’ as-ma’dum category.`{.caption}

 The inculcation of ethical behaviour in market transactions through Fatwa No. 80 and SOTS is the result of a process of *double